Man waking up in bed beside natural cooling pillow on warm ochre linen — soft morning light editorial shot

 How long do natural cooling pillows last compared to memory foam?

 Memory foam typically needs replacement every 2 to 3 years.
-Buckwheat hulls last 7 to 10 years with hull replacement, kapok retains 94% of its loft after 1,000 nights, and shredded natural latex lasts 3 to 5 years.
-Wool and organic cotton can be refreshed by redistributing fill through the zipper.
+Buckwheat hulls last 7 to 10 years with hull replacement, kapok holds its loft far longer than synthetic fills, and shredded natural latex lasts 3 to 5 years.
+Circadian's Organic Wool Pillow and Organic Cotton Pillow can be refreshed by redistributing fill through the zipper, extending usable life beyond the initial fill's compression curve.

 Find the right organic pillow for you.
 GOTS-certified organic options available.
 60 nights risk-free trial.